 - Chipotle: Chipotle peppers are smoked jalapenos in a spicy adobo sauce and work really well with black beans.
 Add a seeded canned chipotle pepper along with one to two tablespoons of the adobo sauce to your hummus.
 Eliminate the cumin so it isn't overly smoky.

 - Salsa: Instead of adding the water to smooth out the hummus, add 1/4-1/2 cup of your favorite salsa.
-I love adding green salsa or a spicy red salsa like Taquera.
+I love adding green salsa or spicy red salsa.

-- Chocolate: If you want a sweet hummus, you follow the instructions for this chocolate hummus substituting black beans for the chickpeas.
+- Chocolate: If you want sweet hummus, you follow the instructions for this chocolate hummus substituting black beans for the chickpeas.
 You can add some peanut butter to this as well - so good.

-- Spicy: Another option for a spicy hummus is to add some fresh jalapeno to the mix.
+- Spicy: Another option for spicy hummus is to add some fresh jalapeno to the mix.
 Just add the fresh pepper to the food processor.

-- Chickpea: If you like a mix of black beans and chickpeas, you can double the recipe and use half black beans and half chickpeas.
+- Chickpeas: If you like a mix of black beans and chickpeas, you can double the recipe and use half black beans and half chickpeas.

-- Roasted Red Pepper: For a more Mediterranean flavor profile, add a few roasted red pepper to the mix.
+- Roasted Red Pepper: Add a few roasted red peppers (like in this red pepper hummus) to the mix for a more Mediterranean flavor profile.
 When I make the hummus this way I like to top it with black olives, cherry tomatoes, artichoke hearts, and feta cheese.

 - Mexican Black Bean Dip: To make this into more of a black bean dip, top it with shredded cheese and then warm it up in the microwave or oven.
 Once it comes out, add some fresh pico de gallo on top.
 This is one of our go-to recipes for parties.

-- Black Bean Avocado Hummus: To make the hummus super creamy and kick up the nutrition, add an avocado to the food processor as well.
+- Black Bean Avocado Hummus: To make the hummus super creamy and kick up the nutrition, use black beans in this avocado hummus recipe or simply add one ripe avocado to this recipe.